eltay89/ChatDataViz/README.md

 ## 🤝 Contributing

 We welcome contributions to DataWhisper!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments